An extension of the Cheeger-M\"uller theorem for a cone: Introduction

-If the dimension of $W$ is even, results for the analytic torsion (see \cite{HS2}) exist and results for the duality of the intersection R torsion are given in the last section of this work.
-However, as observed in \cite{HS2}, some extra term in the analytic torsion appears, and the extension of the Cheeger M\"uller theorem depends upon a geometric interpretation of such term.
-Since this is not clear yet, we prefer to omit not illuminating formulas.
+\item If the dimension of $W$ is even, results for the analytic torsion (see \cite{HS4,MV}) exist and some extra terms appear, whose interpretation is still not clear.
+For this reason we omit not illuminating formulas and we concentrate here on the odd case.
+There is work in progress in this direction.

-We conclude with two remarks.
-First, we observe that the result of this work will give the extension of the Cheeger M\"uller theorem for a general space with conical singularities (as define in \cite{Che2}) once it will be available a suitable gluing theorem, extending the one a for product metric near the boundary, proved by S.M.
-Vishik in \cite{Vis}.
-Such a theorem is probably contained in the work to appear of Br\"uning and Ma \cite{BM2}.
-Second, since in general pseudomanifold are modeled on cones, a generalization of the result of this work for a cone over a pseudomanifold could be used to obtain a generalization of the Cheeger M\"uller theorem for pseudomanifolds.
-There are works in progress in these directions.
+\item The result of this work will give the extension of the Cheeger-M\"uller theorem for a general space with conical singularities (as define in \cite{Che2}) once it will be available a suitable gluing formula extending the one proved by S.M.
+Vishik in \cite{Vis} for compact manifolds under the assumption that the metric is product near the gluing.
+This is a likely result, for recently on one side a gluing formula for compact manifolds without any assumption on the metric near the boundary was given by J. Br\"uning and X. Ma in \cite{BM2}, and on the other side M. Lesch \cite{Les} extended the result of S.M.
+Vishik to a pseudomanifold.
+In particular, since in general pseudomanifold are modeled on cones, a generalization of the result of this work for a cone over a pseudomanifold could be used to obtain a generalization of the Cheeger-M\"uller theorem for pseudomanifolds.

+\item The result of Theorem \ref{t1} could be read in terms of Euler basis \cite{FT} (and in term of the Reidemeister metric \cite{BZ,Qui} ), and would affirm that the Euler basis of $C_l W$ coincides with the quotient of the De Rham basis by the $L^2$-analytic torsion (in term of metrics, the intersection Reidemeister metric coincides with the Ray and Singeer metric, namely the quotient of the De Rham metric by the $L^2$-analytic torsion).
+However, while the analytic side is clear, the complete development of a precise theory for the intersection Reidemeister basis (metric) is still under construction (see Section 5 of \cite{HS3}).
+There is work in progress on this topic.